-- 4.6 The Consent Holder shall, before commencement of shaft sinking or tunnelling, prepare a Monitoring and Contingency Plan or Plans ("M&CP") addressing groundwater and settlement monitoring for the Project overall or for each of the relevant Project stages.
-The M&CP shall demonstrate how the conditions of this consent will be implemented and shall include the following: - (a) Details of the building risk assessment process and building condition surveys required by Conditions 4.10 to 4.18 of this consent; - (b) Details of the groundwater monitoring programme required by Conditions 4.20 4.22, 4.24 and 4.26 of this consent; - (c) Details of the ground surface settlement and building movement monitoring required by Conditions 4.27 4.29, 4.32 and 4.35 of this consent; - (d) Location Plan of settlement and building deformation marks and the location of existing and proposed groundwater monitoring bores;
+- 4.5 The Consent Holder shall, before commencement of shaft sinking or tunnelling, prepare a Monitoring and Contingency Plan or Plans ("M&CP") addressing groundwater and settlement monitoring for the Project overall or for each of the relevant Project stages.
+The M&CP shall demonstrate how the conditions of this consent will be implemented and shall include the following: - (a) Details of the building risk assessment process and building condition surveys required by Conditions 4.9 to 4.17 of this consent; - (b) Details of the groundwater monitoring programme required by Conditions 4.18 4.20, 4.22 and 4.24 of this consent; - (c) Details of the ground surface settlement and building movement monitoring required by Conditions 4.26 4.28, 4.31 and 4.34 of this consent; - (d) Location Plan of settlement and building deformation marks and the location of existing and proposed groundwater monitoring bores. - (e) Details of the shaft retaining wall monitoring programme required by Conditions 4.26 and 4.29 of this consent. - (f) The groundwater, deformation and settlement Alert and Alarm Levels (Trigger Levels) to be utilised for early warning of settlement with the potential to cause damage to buildings and services and details of the processes used to establish, and if necessary, to review these triggers; - (g) Details on the procedures for notification of the Manager in the event that Trigger Levels are exceeded; - (h) Options for additional investigations and analyses to determine the potential for groundwater effects or settlement and for damage to structures, including additional groundwater or settlement monitoring and building condition surveys; - (i) Details of the contingency measures to be implemented in the event of trigger levels being exceeded, including details on the practicable methodologies to avoid, remedy, or mitigate surface settlements with the potential to cause damage to buildings; and - (j) A methodology to identify trenched sections of Link Sewer 4 where there is potential for ground settlement to cause damage to houses or buildings and the measures that will be taken to ensure such damage does not occur. - 4.6 The Consent Holder shall submit the M&CP to the Manager for written approval (such approval not to be unreasonably withheld) at least 10 20 working days prior to Commencement of Dewatering for shaft sinking or tunnelling of any Project stage.
+Aspects of the M&CP dealing with pre-construction monitoring, including the preconstruction monitoring required under Conditions 4.11, 4.12, 4.20 and 4.28, shall be submitted to the Manager for written approval (such approval not to be unreasonably withheld) at least 12 14 months prior to the Commencement of Dewatering for shaft sinking or tunnelling of any Project stage.

-- (e) Details of the shaft retaining wall monitoring programme required by Conditions 4.27 and 4.30 of this consent: - (f) The groundwater, deformation and settlement Alert and Alarm Levels (Trigger Levels) to be utilised for early warning of settlement with the potential to cause damage to buildings and services and details of the processes used to establish, and if necessary, to review these triggers; - (g) Details on the procedures for notification of the Manager in the event that Trigger Levels are exceeded; - (h) Options for additional investigations and analyses to determine the potential for groundwater effects or settlement and for damage to structures, including additional groundwater or settlement monitoring and building condition surveys; - (i) Details of the contingency measures to be implemented in the event of trigger levels being exceeded, including details on the practicable methodologies to avoid, remedy, or mitigate surface settlements with the potential to cause damage to buildings; and - (j) A methodology to identify trenched sections where there is potential for ground settlement to cause damage to houses or buildings and the measures that will be taken to ensure such damage does not occur. - 4.7 The Consent Holder shall submit the M&CP to the Manager for written approval (such approval not to be unreasonably withheld) at least 20 working days prior to Commencement of Dewatering for shaft sinking or tunnelling of any Project stage.
-Aspects of the M&CP dealing with pre-construction monitoring, including the pre-construction monitoring required under Conditions 4.12, 4.13, 4.22 and 4.29, shall be submitted to the Manager for written approval (such approval not to be unreasonably withheld) at least 14 months prior to the Commencement of Dewatering for shaft sinking or tunnelling of any Project stage. - 4.8 The Consent Holder shall comply with the M&CP at all times. - 4.9 The Consent Holder shall be entitled to amend the M&CP from time to time, as necessary for the Project or any Project stage.
+- 4.7 The Consent Holder shall comply with the M&CP at all times. - 4.8 The Consent Holder shall be entitled to amend the M&CP from time to time, as necessary for the Project or any Project stage.
 Any amendments to the M&CP must be approved by the Manager in writing prior to any such amendment being implemented.